ieshaw/CCT_2020/PWN/pwn2/README.md

 Maybe try and get it to link a stack addr, using the scanf method and `0x1f A's`.
 From there we can do longer buffer overwrites
+Thought: maybe since it is a service, it may be forking and we may be able just to cyclethe canary.